Racheal279/trade-capture-system/ProjectDiscussion.md

 I also included the tests in tradeservicetest for each method and the tradecontrollertest; trade controller test (mocks Service); this is unit testing, The unit-under-test is the TradeService this is mainly the intergration tests, this is when we use a REAL TradeService, but we mock out the Database.
 Unit Testing, focuses on only one layer at a time.
 For the controller tests, a fake trade was used.
 The Unit-under-test is the TradeController - the behaviour of the TradeController is what we focus on testing.
-We are NOT interested in the TradeService, so we mock/fake it.
 I had initially only added tradeservicetests and later realised I need to include tradecontrollertests too.

 Integration Testing, focuses on testing all the layers/ multiple layers